biplabku/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and experimented with different color spaces.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+1. In the very next step i have trained a linear svm.
+2. I have used YUV color space features not including all the color channels and hog features.
+[image2]: ./hog_features.png

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+1. I have used different lower window position over the image since that's the region of interest.
+2. Have used cell_step = 2 to overcome overlap by a factor of 2 by skipping its

+[image3]: ./sliding_Window.png

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.  experimented with differet scaling values as well as tried different window lengths to get a stable windowed output boxes.

+[image4]: ./pipeline.png
 ![alt text][image4]
 ---